Today I would like to introduce you to stallions by Deep Impact in Australia, the U.S., New Zealand, Chile and Argentina.

 ＊This item was added on May 20, 2021.

-On a page I wrote in the past, I told you that there should be a stallion by Deep Impact in the United States.
+I told you that there should be a stallion by Deep Impact in the United States.

 But I didn’t know the details.